-According to ECN's Original Brief [AP No. 63], the paragraphs in its Complaint relevant to subject matter jurisdiction are 8-12 and 40-43.
-A review of these paragraphs, however, shows that only paragraphs 42 and 43 contain arguably non-conclusory allegations relevant to subject matter jurisdiction.
-Those paragraphs allege the following:
+According to ECN's Original Brief [AP No. 63], the paragraphs in its Complaint relevant to subject matter jurisdiction are 8-12 and 40-43.11 A review of these paragraphs, however, shows that only paragraphs 42 and 43 contain arguably non-conclusory allegations relevant to subject matter jurisdiction.12 Those paragraphs allege the following:

-&lt;sup>11 See ECN's Original Brief [AP No. 63] at 9.
+11 See ECN's Original Brief [AP No. 63] at 9.

-&lt;sup>12 Paragraphs 8 and 9 are comprised of conclusory allegations that the Bankruptcy Court has subject matter jurisdiction.
+12 Paragraphs 8 and 9 are comprised of conclusory allegations that the Bankruptcy Court has subject matter jurisdiction.
 A court need not accept conclusory allegations as true when ruling on a challenge to its subject matter jurisdiction.
 Beene v.
-Aramark Healthcare Support Serv., Inc., 2007 WL 1468705, at \2 (N.D.
+Aramark Healthcare Support Serv., Inc., 2007 WL 1468705, at 2 (N.D.
 Tex.
 May 17, 2007) (the court need not strain to find inferences favorable to the plaintiffs nor accept conclusory allegations, unwarranted

 42. As a result of the CHC Debtors' rejection of their leases with ECN Capital, ECN Capital filed Proofs of Claim Nos.
 543, 545, 549, 556, and 575 in the CHC Bankruptcy Cases against certain of the CHC Debtors seeking over \$94 million from each such CHC Debtor.
 Other entities subject to lease rejections by the CHC Debtors filed similar proofs of claim.
 To the extent that ECN Capital recovers damages against Airbus through this action, the amount of ECN Capital's claims against the CHC Debtors will be reduced by ECN Capital's recovery.
-Similarly, if other entities subject to lease rejections by the CHC Debtors obtain damages from Airbus on the basis of Airbus's liability in this action, their claims against the CHC Debtors will be reduced by their recovery.
-Accordingly, the outcome of Plaintiff's claims in this action will: (a) alter the rights, obligations, and choices of action of creditors against the CHC Debtors is against Airbus; (b) alter the rights, obligations, and choices of action by the CHC Debtors' estates; and (d) have an effect on the administration of the CHC Debtors' estates.
+Similarly, if other entities subject to lease rejections by the CHC Debtors will be reduced by the CHC Debtors obtain damages from Airbus on the basis of Airbus's liability in this action, their claims against the CHC Debtors will be reduced by their recovery.
+Accordingly, the outcome of Plaintiff's claims in this action will: (a) alter the rights, obligations, and choices of action of creditors against the CHC Debtors against Airbus; (c) impact the CHC Debtors' estates; and (d) have an effect on the administration of the CHC Debtors' estates.